tenefit/thing-temperature-sensor.java/README-sensors-end-to-end-demo.md

 The remaining steps in this section are optional for using Kafka Connect:

+1. Kafka Connect will create some topics in your Kafka cluster, and some of those topics will have a replication value of 2.
+If your Kafka cluster is configured with `min.insync.replicas` having a value greater than 1, then ensure you have sufficient number of broker nodes in your cluster, or set `min.insync.replicas=1`.

 1. Using an editor, open `docker-compose.yml`.

    - Change `kafka.example.com` to the address of your Kafka broker or cluster.